roelfdiedericks/ratbond/README.md

 The overheads of a ratbond tunnel is around 15% of the link capacity.

-ratbond uses netlink [linkstate](#linkstate) monitoring to dynamically add or remove WAN members from the bond.
+ratbond uses Linux netlink [linkstate](#linkstate) monitoring to dynamically add or remove WAN members from the bond.

 ratbond also includes a builtin [httpserver](#httpserver) that serves HTTP requests (by default on 0.0.0.0:8091) to provide tunnel status information.

 At the moment, there is a single server, to single client relationship, to run multiple instances, a different port has to be used for every new instance.

 Packets may be [scheduled](#packetscheduling) using a consistent hashing algorithm or round-robin scheduling.

+After tunnel establishment, the server creates a tun interface, and may choose to [NAT](#routingandnat)  packets.
+The client automatically creates a default [route](#routingandnat) via the tunnel.

 ## Current Status
 This thing works for me, in my lab environment.
 With consistent hashing, and a multi-threaded iperf test ```iperf3 -P 6 -R -c 10.10.10.2 -t 600``` I can pretty much saturate two assymetric fibre connections, and achieve combined throughput minus 15% of the combined capacity (overhead), with a script that flaps each of my test WAN links randomly, with sub-second link state detection.